davidnicholastaylor/Meme-otional/README.md

 ## *Life is often a blur.* :dizzy_face:

-#### When explaining your wellness to a professional, most people default to saying, “I’m fine.”
+<p> When explaining your wellness to a professional, most people default to saying, “I’m fine.”</p>

-#### This app allows the user to track their ups and down.
+<p> This app allows the user to track their ups and down.</p>

-#### With a simple but fun format, the user can better articulate their well-being to professionals or simply track their wellness for personal reflection.
+<p> With a simple but fun format, the user can better articulate their well-being to professionals or simply track their wellness for personal reflection.</p>

-#### The ultimate goal is providing self-awareness that leads to better support and self-accountability.
+<p> The ultimate goal is providing self-awareness that leads to better support and self-accountability.</p>

 ***